playframework/playframework/documentation/manual/gettingStarted/Tutorials.md

 ### Database / ORM Access

 Play is non-opinionated about database access, and integrates with many object relational layers (ORMs).
-There is out of the box support for Anorm, EBean, Slick, and JPA, but many customers use NoSQL or REST layers and there are many examples of Play using other ORMs not mentioned here.
+There is out of the box support for Anorm, Ebean, Slick, and JPA, but many customers use NoSQL or REST layers and there are many examples of Play using other ORMs not mentioned here.

 #### Slick